-This flow chart indicates the EAL Intake Process
+This flow chart indicates guidelines for the EAL Intake Process

-- Identify EAL students and their family in a welcoming and inclusive environment. - Determine whether the family needs assistance, such as interpreters, with the registration process or with completing forms. - Offer an orientation to the school and school processes (see Orientation Checklist). - Facilitate an initial meeting with the family to gather background information about the student (see Initial Meeting Form).

-Complete the initial inventory for general vocabulary with the student: listening, speaking, reading, writing, and mathematics skills (see Inventories).

-Placement, Student-Specific Plan, Communicate and Monitor Progress

-- Determine recommendations for supports and placement. - Complete an EAL Student-Specific Plan if the student is within Stage 1-Stage 2, is a LAL student, or needs an E-designated course.
-See EAL Student-Specific Plan Template. - Communicate inventory results, program, and plan with all stakeholders, including parents. - Monitor and adapt EAL Student-Specific Plan with continuous formative assessment practices.
+Register, Orientation, Family Meeting Identify EAL students and their family in a welcoming and inclusive environment.
+Determine whether the family needs assistance, such as interpreters, with the registration process or with completing forms.
+Offer an orientation to the school and school processes (see Orientation Checklist).
+Facilitate an initial meeting with the family to gather background information about the student (see Initial Meeting Form).
+English Language Inventory Complete the initial inventory for general vocabulary with the student: listening, speaking, reading, writing, and mathematics skills (see Inventories).
+Placement, Student- Specific Plan, Communicate and Monitor Progress Determine recommendations for supports and placement.
+Complete an EAL Student-Specific Plan if the student is within Stage 1-Stage 2, is a LAL student, or needs an E-designated course.
+See EAL Student-Specific Plan Template.
+Communicate inventory results, program, and plan with all stakeholders, including parents.
+Monitor and adapt EAL Student-Specific Plan with continuous formative assessment practices.